 I don't think so.

-I what's so funny about a madman having nuclear weapons, Harry?
+What's so funny about a madman having nuclear weapons, Harry?

-That you know, and then Diane Feinstein, this is bombastic rhetoric of the the president, fire, fury like the world has never seen before, and this will further isolate Kim Jong-un.
+And then Diane Feinstein, this is bombastic rhetoric of the president, fire, fury like the world has never seen before.

-It's like McCain's suggesting that Donald Trump's words will set him over the edge, he'll tip them over the tipping point.
+It's like McCain suggesting that Donald Trump's words will set him over the edge.

-And I'm if you're that close to insanity, you're already there.
+If you're that close to insanity, you're already there.

 Now, look, let's be honest.

-He was never a governor, he was never a senator, he was never a vice president.
+He was never a vice president.

 He was never elected to office.

-The way he speaks to the American people, and quite frankly, to the world is very different than everybody else.
+The way he speaks to the American people, and quite frankly, to the world, is very different than everybody else.

-So if we're going to apply this whatever this presidential logic and maybe apply to how Barack Obama spoke to the world or the American people, it's completely different.
+So if we're going to apply this, whatever, this presidential logic, and maybe apply to how Barack Obama spoke to the world or the American people, it's completely different.

 It's very clear what he said.